ChrisAmelia/RingCommunication/README.md

 ### Python

-Run the script:
+To run the project with default parameters:

     $ ./run.py

-Then the ring running with default parameters.
-You may also give the TCP and UDP ports:
+You may also indicate TCP and UDP ports:

     $ ./run.py PORT_TCP PORT_UDP

+e.g.:

+    $ ./run.py 4080 6080

 ### If Python3 is not suported